 4. Will you hire my nursing school friends?

-If you are hired and are officially an employee, have your unemployed nursing school friends apply with your name as a reference.
-Until then, hope and pray that you, yourself, become employed.
+If you are hired and become an official employee, have your unemployed nursing school friends apply with your name as a reference.
+Until then, it is too soon to ask this question.

 5. Where and when can employees smoke?

 Cigarette smoking, including electronic cigarettes, is prohibited on just about every hospital campus.
-Staff who smoke usually walk across the street from the hospital.
-Smaller facilities may have different rules but these will become apparent during orientation.
+Staff who smoke usually walk across the street.
 Smoking tends to be unattractive to other healthcare personnel and patients.
-It's best to avoid smoking before the interview (so there's no smell) and avoid talking about smoking during the interview.
+It’s best to avoid smoking before the interview (so there’s no smell) and avoid talking about smoking during the interview.

-It seems corny and cliche but taking the time to send a personal, handwritten thank you note speaks volumes about the nursing graduate's manners and how much the opportunity to interview was appreciated.
+It seems corny and cliche, but taking the time to send a handwritten thank you note speaks volumes about the nursing graduate’s manners and how much the opportunity to interview was appreciated.
 Write a short blurb about a personal sentiment you may have shared or reference something funny that came up during the interview.
-Some kind of personal touch to help the interviewers differentiate you from another new graduate is a good idea.
+This will help differentiate you from other candidates.

-A new graduate that follows these tips has a great chance of landing the job.
-Remember to be humble, eager, and ready to learn.
-Drop any cocky attitude that may have built up since nursing school.
-The interviewers liked the resume enough to call so show them you're ready to learn and go get that job!
-But, if it doesn't happen, try not to get discouraged.
+The waiting game after a job interview can be rough, but a new nursing graduate who follows these tips has a great chance of landing the job.
+Remember to be humble, eager, and ready to learn, and drop any cocky attitude.
+The interviewers liked the resume enough to call, so show them you’re ready to take on the job!
+But, if it doesn’t happen, try not to get discouraged.
 The right job is waiting for you!
-Find an RN job now.